weizmannk/EarthOrbitPlan/docs/scheduler/postprocess.rst

         .. tab-item:: python

-            Once activated, you can edit and run any code block below in your browser.
+            You can edit and run any code block below in your browser.
-            Powered by Thebe and Binder.

             .. jupyter-execute::
                 :raises:

                 import warnings
                 import numpy as np
                 from astropy import units as u
                 from astropy.table import QTable